nickoneill/PermissionScope/README.md

 ## compatibility

-PermissionScope requires iOS 8+, compatible with both **Swift 2** and **Objective-C** based projects
+PermissionScope requires iOS 8+, compatible with both **Swift 3** and **Objective-C** based projects

-For Swift 1.2 support, please use the swift12 branch.
-This branch has the basics but is not being maintained.
+For Swift 2.x support, please use the swift2 branch or the 1.0.2 release version.
+This branch was up-to-date on 9/6/16 but is not being maintained.
+All future efforts will go towards Swift 3 development.

 ## installation